kalekdev/uni/semester-1/lineare-algebra/notes.typ

   bold(X^T X a = X^T y)
 $
 However, this is still not guaranteed to have a solution, namely when $bold(X)$ doesn't have full rank (can happen quite often for perfectly reasonable samples).
 Furthermore, it is very sensitive to rounding errors.

-TODO Question 4: Any regression is better than none, so why wouldn't it be sinnvol?
-Theres a lot of sample $X$s without full rank out there with perfectly reasonable regressions...

 ===== QR-Decomposition Method
 This method solves the rounding error issues, although it still only works if $bold(X)$ has full rank (the upper $bold(R)$ matrix has the same rank as the input).
 Quite wasteful data cleaning can be done to ensure these methods are fit for use, hence why singular value decomposition is used much more commonly in practice.